marienahapetian/forms-contact/readme.txt

 Huge -IT Forms is one of the most important element for the WordPress website because without Forms Builder you will not be able to keep in touch with your visitors, partners and customers, give an easy filling form for submissions, delivery form or other types of forms.
 Besides that, a good-looking form gives your site a professional appearance.

-* It is very important to use good quality and good design Form Builder plugin
+* It is very important to use good quality and good design Form Builder plugin.
-* Need a simple configured and best functioning form builder, then do not hesitate to choose this form plugin
+* Need a simple configured and best functioning form builder, then do not hesitate to choose this form plugin.
-* Huge-IT Form is what you are looking for, as it is simple to install and configurable via a simple configuration page
+* Huge-IT Form is what you are looking for, as it is simple to install and configurable via a simple configuration page.

 ### What can you do with Huge-IT Forms Plugin

-* Plugin allows you to create many different forms and send the results to your email box
+* Plugin allows you to create many different forms and send the results to your email box.
 * Use the shortcode consists of a single line, you can insert a form to any page or post.
 * Unlike other Form Builder plugins, our Forms never asks any profile registration.
 * Let's see the examples of some form types that you may build.